benstoehr/cs425-sp19/mp2/doc.md

 ### Node connectivity

-After the introduction of three existing nodes, the new node asks these nodes for their neighbor list and add them to its list.
-It keeps asking until having the information of all nodes in the cluster.
+After the introduction of three existing nodes, the node adds these address to `unknown address list`.
+Every round, the node picks three to five nodes from its `live address list` and forward the following messages to these `live address` + all `unknown address`:

+1. 5 latest transactions
+2. 3 address from `live address list`

+Then the node adds these address to `pending address list` and wait for their responses.
+Once it got the reply, it adds the address to `live address list`.

 Please refer to:

 ```
-{server.py}
+{node.py}
-class mp2Server(object):
+class Node(Thread):
     ...
-    def connectToNewNodes(self):
+    def handleMessage(self, message, addr):
         ...
-    def connect2Node(self, ip, port):
+    def run(self):
         ...
+        ## NODE STUFF
+        ...
 ```

 ### Transaction broadcast

-Every round a node randomly chooses 3 nodes from the all-nighbor list and sends recent 10 transactions to them.
+Every round a node randomly chooses 3 nodes from the `live address list` and sends recent 5 transactions to them.

 Please refer to:

 ```
+{node.py}
+class Node(Thread):
+    ...
+    def run(self):
+        ...
+        ## Figure out which addresses to send to
+        ...
+        ######## WRITE TO OTHER NODES
+        ...
 ```

 ### Failure handling